awadiagne/aws-bootcamp-cruddur-2023/journal/week4.md

 mkdir /workspace/aws-bootcamp-cruddur-2023/backend-flask/bin
 ```

-We'll create a new bash script `bin/db-connect`
+- We'll create a new bash script `bin/db-connect` to connect to the DB

 ```sh
 #! /usr/bin/bash